dialoguemd-archives/covidflow/README.md

 #### Action-server integration tests

-To execute the integration tests locally, run `make test-integration` in the action-server folder while the services are running.
+To execute the integration tests locally, run `make test-integration` in the core folder while the services are running.

+#### Locust load tests

+Load tests can be run locally from the load-test package.
+Run `make init` and `make install` to install poetry and the project dependencies.
+Simply run `make locust-rasa`.
+You will need to source the environment variables, an example is in `load-tests/.env.example`.

+Load tests can be run and parameterized from its Docker image.
+Use the root of this project as the build context and run:

+`docker build -f load-tests/Dockerfile -t rasa-load-tests .`

+The Docker image needs a env-file source for its target URL, an example is in `load-tests/.env.example`.
+Then, run the image like so.

+`docker run -p 8089:8089/tcp --env-file load-tests/.env rasa-load-tests`

+If run against localhost, you will need to add the `--network="host"` parameter.